 • Quantify your achievements.
 A measured achievement is particularly impressive.
 Claiming that you “Cut client costs” doesn’t sound as impressive as “Cut client costs by 16 % in 12 months.”
 Be specific!

 • Include the date of recognition.
-Including the date you earned the award or achieved something is considered the norm.
+Including the date you earned the award is considered the norm.
 Let an employer know you still have all the skills that earned you the prize.

 • Describe the purpose of the award.
 For example: Earned Clio Music Award 2016 for Use of Music in the Best Ketchup advertisement campaign.